 they are a backed-into-the-corner defense of any practice that I choose

-(with good reason) that a committee somewhere else disagrees with, but
+(with good reason) with which a committee somewhere else disagrees, but

-time from countries like China (where meaningful supervision of a
+time from countries like China and Mexico (where meaningful supervision of a

 complex agricultural program is impossible) that are “certified

 organic”.
 Mega-farms that rape nature and do not use any sort

 of sustainable practices yet adhere to the letter of the law are